chaos-warzh/MiroThinker-MM/README.md

 3. By default, we use open-source tools wherever possible, except for the code tool [E2B](https://github.com/e2b-dev/E2B) and the Google search tool [Serper](https://serper.dev/).
 We use [Whisper](https://huggingface.co/openai/whisper-large-v3-turbo), [Qwen2.5-VL-72B-Instruct](https://huggingface.co/Qwen/Qwen2.5-VL-72B-Instruct), and [Qwen3-235B-A22B-Thinking-2507](https://huggingface.co/Qwen/Qwen3-235B-A22B-Thinking-2507) in our implementation.
 The framework can be easily extended to other open-source tools of your choice.

-4. Commercial tools were mainly used for multimodal capabilities and certain complex reasoning subtasks.
+4. Replacing these open-source tools with commercial alternatives can yield performance gains.
+Commercial tools were mainly used for multimodal capabilities and certain complex reasoning subtasks.
 The majority of tasks, including planning, browsing, refinement, navigation, and more, were handled by our models.

 ### More Benchmarks